Introduction to Tkinter Notebook

 ttk.notebook(root, options)

-In the above syntax, we can see that the notebook widget is obtained from ttk module and it has 2 parameters the root parameter which specifies the parent or master window, and the second parameter options are classified into as standard options, tab options, widget options such as class, cursor, weight, padding, state, text, image, etc.
+In the above syntax, note that we obtain the notebook widget from the ttk module, which has two parameters.
+The first parameter is the root parameter, which specifies the parent or master window.
+The second parameter options are classified into standard options, tab options, widget options such as class, cursor, weight, padding, state, text, image, etc.

-Let us see a simple example of creating tabs in the window using a notebook widget of ttk module.
+Let’s look at a simple example of creating tabs in the window with the ttk module’s notebook widget.

 Example